Floors Etc. Glossary of Terms

 Invented in 1906 by Gabriel Janka, an Austrian wood researcher and standardized in 1927 by the American Society for Testing and Materials (ASTM).

-Laminated Veneer Lumber (LVL): an engineered wood product that uses multiple layers of thin wood assembled with adhesives
+Laminated Veneer Lumber (LVL): an engineered wood product that uses multiple layers of thin wood assembled with adhesives.

 Made in a factory under controlled specifications, LVL offers several advantages over typical milled lumber.
 It is stronger, straighter, and more uniform.
 It is also much less likely to warp, twist, bow, or shrink.
 It is typically used for beams, headers, rimboard, and edge-forming material.